gifale95/eeg_encoding/README.md

 ## Data availability
-The raw and preprocessed EEG dataset, the training and test images and the DNN feature maps are available on [OSF][osf].
+The source, raw and preprocessed EEG dataset, the training and test images and the DNN feature maps are available on [OSF][osf].
 The ILSVRC-2012 validation and test images can be found on [ImageNet][imagenet].
 To run the code, the data must be downloaded and placed into the following directories:

+* **Source EEG data:** `../project_directory/eeg_dataset/source_data/`.
 * **Raw EEG data:** `../project_directory/eeg_dataset/raw_data/`.
 * **Preprocessed EEG data:** `../project_directory/eeg_dataset/preprocessed_data/`.
 * **Training and test images; ILSVRC-2012 validation and test images:** `../project_directory/image_set/`.